Heloise Bowles Cruse

-Heloise Bowles Cruse (May 4, 1919 – December 28, 1977) was the original author of the popular syndicated newspaper column "Hints from Heloise."
+Heloise Bowles Cruse (May 4, 1919 – December 28, 1977 was the original author of the popular syndicated newspaper column "Hints from Heloise."

-Born in Fort Worth, Texas, Bowles married Marshal (Mike) Holman Cruse, a US Air Force Captain (later Colonel) in 1946.
+Born in Fort Worth, Texas, Bowles married Marshal (Mike) Holman Cruse, a United States Air Force captain (later colonel) in 1946.
 Their daughter Ponce Kiah Marchelle Heloise Cruse, born in 1951, is the current "Heloise".

+Bowles Cruse had been exchanging hints with neighboring stay-at-home-wives.
+While at a party she mentioned her wish to start a newspaper column where housewives could share hints.
+A colonel with two degrees in journalism laughed and bet her $10 she couldn’t get a newspaper job, for she was "nothing but a housewife."
+The next day she went to the offices of the Honolulu Advertiser and convinced the editor to try her column on a 30-day, no-pay basis.

-The original column was first published in the Honolulu Advertiser as "Readers' Exchange" in 1959.
+The original column was first published as "Readers' Exchange" in 1959.
 In 1961, King Features syndicated it as "Hints from Heloise"; nearly 600 newspapers carried the column, and, at the time of her death, it was one of three most popular (in terms of syndication) in the United States.

-Her book Heloise's Housekeeping Hints was, at half a million copies total, one of the top 10 selling hardcover books in 1963.
+Her book Heloise's Housekeeping Hints, published by Prentice-Hall, Inc., was, at half a million copies total, one of the top 10 selling hardcover books in 1963.
 The book later became the fastest selling paperback in the history of its publisher Pocket Books.